 The diodes that can work at breakdown voltage are the breakdown diodes.
 For example, Zener diode is a breakdown diode.
 Doping concentration in Zener Diode is very high and it attains the breakdown region at a very small reverse bias voltage.
 The breakdown of a Zener diode is known as the Zener breakdown.

 We already have discussed Zener diode and its application in another article.
-You can read it by clicking on the link at blue.
+You can read it by clicking on the link in blue.

 These are the basic concepts of two types of breakdown in a diode and difference between Avalanche breakdown and Zener breakdown.
 If you still have any doubts on this topic you can ask me in the comment section.